7 Abuse Victims in the UK Died By Suspected Suicide in the Last 5 Years

-Every year, women are killed by stalkers and domestic abusers – despite previously reporting them to the police.
-Unfollow Me is a Broadly campaign highlighting the under-reported issue of stalking and domestic abuse.
-Follow all of their coverage here.
-This article originally appeared on Broadly.
+Every year, women in the UK are killed by stalkers and domestic abusers—despite previously reporting them to the police.
+Unfollow Me is a campaign highlighting the under-reported issue of stalking and domestic abuse in support of anti-stalking charity Paladin‘s calls to introduce a Stalkers Register in the UK.
+Follow all of our coverage here.

 Exclusive data uncovered by Broadly under British freedom of information laws found that seven women died by suspected suicide in the last five years after experiencing domestic violence incidents involving intimate partners, ex-partners, or family members.